ethereum-optimism/optimism/specs/glossary.md

 channels available.
 These transactions carry one or more full frames, which may belong to different channels.
 A channel's frame may be split between multiple batcher transactions.

+When submitted to Ethereum calldata, the batcher transaction's receiver must be the sequencer inbox address.
+The transaction must also be signed by a recognized batch submitter account.

+> **TODO** specify where these recognized batch submitter accounts are stored

 ## Channel Timeout

 [channel-timeout]: glossary.md#channel-timeout